 Stories of shipwrecks and treasure lost at sea have held an enduring grip on the public for years.
-Shipwrecks have occurred in a number of different ways, from treacherous weather, to piracy, to torpedoes during wartime.
+Shipwrecks have occurred in a number of different ways, from treacherous weather to piracy and torpedoes during wartime.
 Although the prospect of sunken treasure or silver is a promising lead, there are relatively few instances of discovered coins being used for currency or investment.
 Here are a few notable examples of valuable coins discovered from sunken ships.

 SS City of Cairo